A guide to the international regulations on the transportation of dangerous goods by air, sea, road, rail or inland waterway.

 Dangerous goods safety advisers qualifications and training

 Businesses that handle, process or transport dangerous goods on a regular basis must appoint a Dangerous Goods Safety Adviser (DGSA) in order to comply with the Health and Safety at Work Act 1974.
-If you transport smaller quantities of dangerous goods than those in the legislation, or if your main or secondary activities are not the carriage or related loading or unloading of dangerous goods, but occasionally you do it, then you do not need to appoint a DGSA.

 - monitoring compliance with rules governing transport of dangerous goods